 It also means that you can record onto two separate devices and then if one of them dies mid-recording you’ll still have a copy.

-The Blue Yeti has a slightly higher price tag than the previous two, but you definitely get what you pay for.
+The Blue Yeti has a slightly higher price tag than the previous two podcast mics on this list, but you definitely get what you pay for.
 It’s a USB mic, which means it’s really easy to just plug in to your computer and get started.
 It has multiple recording features, offering different polar patterns.

 You can even plug you headphones directly into the mic, meaning you can listen to what you are recording in real time.